mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 Mobility 21 minutes

 ### NOTES
-Total Time: **0 Minutes** &nbsp; MTB Ride: **00 km**
+Total Time: **105 Minutes** &nbsp; MTB Ride: **25 km**

-The hot spot of the superior fibers of my trapezius (right clavicle) is still there but less acute this morning.
+The superior fibers of my trapezius (at the right clavicle) is still sore, but less acute this morning.
 My right ankle feels better than I expected.

+Late start to the ride as I was in town pickup up a lower stack runner for my ankle.
+Took 31 minutes to get up to the gate at _Westoby Road_; bit of a headwind, bit of [Sunday](javascript:flick('sun');) still in my legs.
+I felt stronger the longer I rode and explored a new bit of single track.
+The Scotch Broom has taken over and some trails are almost impassable now.

 <!---->
 ## THURSDAY JUN 1